Qualifications

 |---|---|

-| View qualifications and submissions | members:read |
+| View qualifications, scenarios, personas, runs | members:read |

-| Create/edit qualifications, requirements, criteria | members:write |
+| Create/edit qualifications, scenarios, personas; start runs; trigger evaluation | members:write |

 Tips

-assignment.outcome == "success"catches most chat failures.
-Add more specific criteria only when you need them. - Use
+assignment.outcome == "success"catches most regressions.
+Add more as you find scenarios that pass for the wrong reasons. - Use

 Related